 Watching them reminded me of the Douglas Adams quote:

 In China, Daoist temples atop mountains are so numerous that there must be something about these high places that answers a longing for cliff edges and being above the clouds.
-A simplistic analysis of this, one using that most ignoble of human faculties; the so-called common sense, would say that […]
+A simplistic analysis of this, one using that most ignoble of human faculties; the so-called common sense, would say that this […]

 Flanked by several enormous mountains, Tiger Leaping Gorge is top contender for the deepest gorge in the world.
-The upper road of the gorge makes for some breath-taking hiking and winds slowly up the edge of the left side ridge, through villages, past the odd farm and eventually, after […]
+The upper road of the gorge makes for some breath-taking hiking and winds slowly up the edge of the left side ridge, through villages, past the odd farm and eventually, after cresting […]

 "You have to imagine," said the man in broken English, "that this..." he gestured his hands at the view in front of us, "big lake... flood wide and deep... great water!"
 He broke into a wide toothy smile.